Businessman engaged in reading a website on laptop

 5. Use digits for numbers

 When scanning a page, the digit “5” stands out more than the word “five” and draws in the reader’s eye.
-In addition, numbers indicate there is hard, factual information and can be accesses quickly.
+In addition, the numbers indicate that there is hard, factual information and that it can be accessed quickly.

 6. Keep to the point

-Know the purpose of the page and keep your web content focused and on-topic.
+Understand the page’s purpose and keep your web content focused and on-topic.
 Avoid sidetracking your reader.

 7. Straight-talk